What campaign ads tell us about the state of the 2024 election ahead of New Hampshire

 "When Nikki Haley fails to win her home state, she'll be finished and this will be a two-person race," Andrew Romeo, a DeSantis campaign spokesman, told the Times in a statement.
 "We're wasting no time in taking the fight directly to Haley on her home turf."

-But neither DeSantis' campaign or any of the super PACs supporting him have spent anything on ads in South Carolina since Iowa, either.
+But neither DeSantis' campaign nor any of the super PACs supporting him has spent anything on ads in South Carolina since Iowa, either.

 In fact, the only groups spending significant amounts on the air in the Palmetto State this week are Americans for Prosperity Action, which is supporting Haley, and President Biden's campaign.